rdekleijn/rdekleijn.github.io/events/2024-dodgeball/index.md

 ![Location of the tournament](dodgeball-map.png)

+## Tournament design
+The tournament will have a round-robin design.
+Each team will compete against all other teams once, with the winner being the team that wins the most games.

 ## Who are eligible to participate?
 Participation is open to teams consisting of 1 to 4 individuals from the Leiden academic community, from BA/BSc students to professors.
 It's no problem if some team members are not affiliated with Leiden University, so feel free to register with your housemates or friends.
 We encourage mixed-seniority teams and interdisciplinary teams to apply.